 I also have a double indented listing for Stompernet Site Seer – but I am not ranking anywhere near as well for Stomper Site Seer – I have tweaked the page, and also added a tag page for that specific search term.

-Another money terms I rank comfortably for is Social Power Linking – this new link will probably help the page which mentions the new price rank in the top spot and add a little more longevity.
-Jack has to settle for 3rd and 4th place for his own product, but I am sure he doesn’t mind.
+Another money terms I rank comfortably for is Social Power Linking.
+This new link will probably help the page which mentions the new price rank in the top spot and add a little more longevity.
+Jack has to settle for the 3rd and 4th place for his own product, but I am sure he doesn’t mind.

 Example Of Tag Based Indented Listings

-It is not server breaking traffic, but it is targeted, and 100+ targeted visitors is not to be sneezed at.
+It is not server breaking traffic, but it is targeted, and 100+ targeted visitors are not to be sneezed at.

 Techcrunch with their “Crunchbase” in many ways kill their search engine traffic, especially with the way they frequently don’t interlink between posts with keywords.
 Linking to yourself with keywords is just as important as to other people.

 You would think that with all the times they have written about PayPerPost they would have a double listing… they don’t.